IE 11 is not supported. For an optimal experience visit our site on another browser.

 Brother XR3774 Sewing Machine

 This model from Brother comes with 37 built-in stitches and an LED work light.
-The brand says the machine includes a jam-resistant top bobbin to hold a spool of thread and an automatic threader that the brand says is meant to easily push a thread through a needle.
+It also includes a jam-resistant top bobbin to hold a spool of thread and an automatic threader that the brand says is meant to easily push thread through a needle.
 “This Brother is very useful for someone that is into quilting, because it has a very wide table that most don’t have.
-I’ve worked with a lot of Brothers — it’s a great beginner brand that will last you a long time, and the price point is wonderful,” said Frailing.
+I’ve worked with a lot of Brothers — it’s a great beginner brand that will last you a long time, and the price point is wonderful,” says Frailing.

 Bernette Sew & Go Sewing Machine

-Bernette’s most basic model, the Sew & Go 1 is a great entry-level machine, said Markus.
+Bernette’s most basic model, the Sew & Go 1, is a great entry-level machine, says Markus.
 At 15 pounds, it’s also great to travel with or move around the house.
-It’s one of the more affordable beginner machines on the market at under $200, but since it’s a smaller investment, it has very basic features — just 10 stitches, which can be selected via a simple touch panel or stitch dial, along with attachments to sew on buttons and zippers.
+It’s one of the more affordable beginner machines on the market at under $200, but since it’s a smaller investment, it has very basic features — just 10 stitches, which can be selected via a simple touch panel or stitch dial, along with attachments to sew on buttons and zippers, according to the brand.

 Janome Sewist 721 Sewing Machine

-This mechanical machine is on the pricier side, but it’s loaded with features, said Frailing.
-It offers 21 stitches, including stretch stitches and a four-step buttonhole, and is designed to sew up to 850 stitches per minute, according to the brand.
+This mechanical machine is on the pricier side, but it’s loaded with helpful features, says Frailing.
+It has 21 stitches, including stretch stitches and a four-step buttonhole, and is designed to sew up to 850 stitches per minute, according to the brand.
 It also has bright LED lighting.

 Janome 2212 Sewing Machine

 This machine is one of Frailing’s favorites.
-“It’s affordable [at under $200] and has all the features you need to get your sewing hobby started,” she said.
+“It’s affordable [at under $200] and has all the features you need to get your sewing hobby started,” she says.
 “This machine will also last through the years and has the ability to sew lots of different materials and projects.”
-It includes 12 built-in stitches, a dial for pattern selection and adjustments for the width and length of stitches.
+It includes 12 built-in stitches, a dial for pattern selection and adjustments for the width and length of stitches, according to the brand.

 How to shop for a home sewing machine

-Industrial versus home machines: Generally, sewing machines will fall into two broad categories: industrial, or commercial, and home, or domestic.
+• Industrial versus home machines: Generally, sewing machines will fall into two broad categories: industrial (commercial) and home (domestic).
 As the name implies, an industrial sewing machine is meant for professionals in the apparel industry and not for the average beginner.
-They are fast and precise and can sew heavier materials such as canvas and leather without a hitch, said Frailing.
-Yet some of these sewing machines can go well into four-digit price points, like the Consew 206RB-5, which sells for about $1,800.
-“Home sewing machines are the most basic, are beginner-friendly and good to use for almost any project,” said Frailing.
+They are fast and precise, and can sew heavier materials such as canvas and leather without a hitch, says Frailing.
+Some can go well into four-digit price points, like the Consew 206RB-5, which sells for about $1,700.
+On the other hand, “home sewing machines are the most basic, are beginner-friendly and good to use for almost any project,” says Frailing.

-Where to shop.
-According to Frailing, you can buy a machine on Etsy or at Michaels, Amazon and Walmart, as well as hobby stores.
-For a lower-cost option, Markus suggested hitting flea markets, church rummage sales and garage sales.
-“Dealers always have a few secondhand ones for sale as well,” she said.
+• Where to shop: According to Frailing, you can buy a machine online at Etsy, online or in person at larger retailers like Michaels, Amazon and Walmart, as well as hobby stores.
+For a lower-cost option, Markus suggests hitting flea markets, church rummage sales and garage sales.
+“Dealers always have a few second hand ones for sale as well,” she says.
 If buying one online, she prefers going to a place where you can try them out first.

-Understand the reasoning behind the various price points.
-Home sewing machines can differ dramatically in price.
+• Pricing: Home sewing machines can differ dramatically in price.
 “When buying a sewing machine, one should consider what type of investment they want to make.
-You can buy a $99 machine and you can buy a $5,000 machine — they both essentially do the same thing,” Markus said, adding that a fair price point for a quality beginner machine is between $200 and $350.
-“A $79 machine is not really worth buying,” she said.
-“They get jammed and they can’t really deal with a lot of thicknesses of fabric.
+You can buy a $99 machine and you can buy a $5,000 machine — they both essentially do the same thing,” says Markus, adding that a fair price point for a quality beginner machine is between $200 and $350.
+“A $79 machine is not really worth buying,” she says.
+“They get jammed and they can’t really deal with a lot of thicknesses of fabric.”

-Avoid all the bells and whistles.
-As a beginner, Markus also said you should avoid sewing machines with “a whole lot of bells and whistles.
+• Avoiding unnecessary features: As a beginner, Markus also says you should avoid sewing machines with “a whole lot of bells and whistles.
 You don’t want it highly computerized, because you don’t want to have to spend a lot to fix it.
-You want to put the money into the body of the machine,” she said.
+You want to put the money into the body of the machine,” she says.
 “All you need is one with a great zigzag and straight stitch.”

-Pass on the minis.
-Mini sewing machines are more affordable than other types, but they should be avoided, Frailing said.
-“These machines are very small, inexpensive and only for very minor uses, like fixing a hole or something small on the go,” she explained.
+• Pass on the minis: Mini sewing machines are more affordable than other types, but they should be avoided, Frailing says.
+“These machines are very small, inexpensive and only for very minor uses, like fixing a hole or something small on the go,” she explains.

 Meet our experts

-At Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
-We also take steps to ensure that all expert advice and recommendations are made independently and with no undisclosed financial conflicts of interest.
+At NBC Select, we work with experts who have specialized knowledge and authority based on relevant training and/or experience.
+We also take steps to ensure all expert advice and recommendations are made independently and without undisclosed financial conflicts of interest.